TYLPHE/inventory-app/README.md

 In the case above, we connect to mongodb.net/INVENTORY, without the 'inventory' part, mongodb defaults to creating a database called 'test'.

+## Notes to self
+Validation and sanitization: `npm install express-validator`